 In addition to filling the form, please send your CV, written project

-plan and max 5 images (or a link to a web-based gallery) of your work to
+plan and max 5 images in one pdf file (or a link to a web-based gallery) of your work to

 with your name on the subject field.
-The selections will be made in October 2018.
+The selections will be made in the end of October 2019.

 QUOTING FORMER AiRS: